hirosystems/clarinet/docs/how-to-guides/how-to-deploy-with-subnets.md

 title: Deploy Clarinet with Subnets
 ---

-Clarinet may be used for facilitating experimentations with [subnets](https://www.youtube.com/watch?v=PFPwuVCGGuI).
+Clarinet may be used for facilitating experimentation with [subnets](https://www.youtube.com/watch?v=PFPwuVCGGuI).
 To get started with subnets, in your `Devnet.toml`, enable the flag

 ```toml